bairejavier1/Web102_Flashcards_WebApp/README.md

-# Web Development Project 2 - *Flip & Guess*
+# Web Development Project 3 - *Flip & Guess*

 Submitted by: **Baire Diaz**

-This web app: **Flip & Guess is an interactive flashcard web app where users test their knowledge of popular cartoon characters.
-Each card displays an image, and users must guess the character's name by flipping the card.
-With each click of the "Next" button, a new cartoon character is shown at random to keep the game fun and engaging.**
+This web app: **Flip & Guess is an interactive web app that lets you test your knowledge of popular cartoon characters by guessing their names based on images.
+Users can submit guesses, receive instant feedback, flip cards to reveal answers, navigate through the deck, mark cards as mastered to remove them, shuffle the cards for variety, and track their current and longest streaks of correct answers.
+The app also includes a reset option to start fresh anytime, making learning fun and engaging.**

 Time spent: **4** hours spent in total